anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 The Anuket Kubernetes Reference Architecture (RA) is intended to be an industry standard independent Kubernetes reference architecture that is not tied to any specific offering or distribution.
-No vendor-specific enhancements are required in order to achieve conformance to Anuket principles; conformance is achieved by using upstream components or features that are developed by the open source community.
+No vendor-specific enhancements are required in order to achieve conformance to the principles of Anuket specifications; conformance is achieved by using upstream components or features that are developed by the open source community.
 This allows operators to have a common Kubernetes-based architecture that supports any conformant VNF or CNF deployed on it to operate as expected.